efatto/e-account/account_invoice_filter_country/README.rst

 Usage
 =====

-Use field country in filter or group invoices.
+Use field country to filter invoices.

 Bug Tracker
 ===========